nosound2/RSNA-Hemorrhage/README.md

 ### Yuval’s shallow model - (Pooled – Res shallow model)

-“./Serialized/Post Full Head Models Train .ipynb” is used to train this shallow networks.
+`./Serialized/Post Full Head Models Train .ipynb` is used to train this shallow networks.
 This notebook trains all the networks.
 You should change the 2nd to reflect the GPU you use.